Module 1

 Transcendent Psychology Deep Dive

-archetype of presence, projection management, boundary practices
+Archetype of presence, projection management, boundary practices

 Evening